Tags: Collective Worship

 Food for thought!
 Imposing worship in Australian schools

 Blinkers go on when the topic is religion.
-So one parent in a Queensland school thought she would use food to explain the impact of the school's version of 'inclusiveness', which involves telling them her child can go somewhere else while the prayer is being...
+So one parent in a Queensland school thought she would use food to explain...
 Read More »

 Church and State united in denying religious freedom to young people